 Sustainable Design & Construction — an in-depth look at LEED and green building criteria.
 It’s great preparation for becoming a certified LEED Green Associate.
 Many employers look for this designation.

-Materials Testing — Students in this class get an American Concrete Institute Level 1 Concrete Testing Technician certification.
+Materials Testing — Students in this class study and test for the American Concrete Institute Level 1 Concrete Testing Technician certification.
 This gives them an advantage when applying for internships.

 The College of Engineering hosts “Experience Days” on two Saturdays every February.
 Prospective students tour facilities, talk with faculty and current students, and see lab demonstrations in each academic program.
 To learn more about Experience Days, contact the Office of Undergraduate Admission at 1.800.5.TOLEDO.